fresh-eggs/fresh-eggs.github.io/xband_post.md

 ### Running the Payload on Real Hardware
 In order to deliver this packet to real hardware, I decided to get a copy of the Roofgarden server running locally.

 To do this, I needed to setup my first Software PBX!
 For this I used `asterisk`.
-With the help of @argirisan I setup a simple profile to answer calls from the XBAND modem when it dials `1-800-207-1194` and routed them to my local copy of Roofgarden running on my laptop with the help of a [softmodem extension](https://github.com/proquar/asterisk-Softmodem).
+With the help of @agirisan I setup a simple profile to answer calls from the XBAND modem when it dials `1-800-207-1194` and routed them to my local copy of Roofgarden running on my laptop with the help of a [softmodem extension](https://github.com/proquar/asterisk-Softmodem).

 Here are the `.conf` files I used for `asterisk` in order for anyone to set this up for themselves:
 ```